Planning to spend 10 days in Greece? Are you looking for the perfect 10-day Greece itinerary?

 By air: I totally recommend that you take the plane from Athens to Santorini.
 The flight time is about 40 minutes, and if you book in advance, you can find some great deals.

 By ferry: The regular ferry takes between 8 to 10 hours to reach Santorini.
 Alternatively, you can take the fast ferry that takes around 5 hours—not recommended if you get seasick easily.

 Check Ferryhopper for the ferry schedule and to book your ferry tickets.

-Spend 3 days from your 10 day Greece itinerary exploring the beauties of Santorini island.
+Spend three days from your 10-day Greece itinerary exploring the beauties of Santorini island.

 - Archaeological Site of Akrotiri: Dating back to the Early Bronze Age, Akrotiri is one of the most important prehistoric settlements situated in the Aegean.
 Today, it is possible to explore the ruins of this fantastic and fascinating site, and it is well worth the visit.

 - Visit Pyrgos Village: Head over to Pyrgos, a little village at the top of the hill, offering sweeping vistas of the entire island above.
 Currently inhabited by about 800 people, this was the previous capital of the island, and therefore, you’ll find medieval houses stacked on top of each other, with beautiful churches and a castle.